Resource created by East Midlands Regional Archive Council

 - Can you think of any parallels between current events and WW2?

-- Read the article from the BBC about Lord Haw Haw (see the links below) and their response to his anti-British propaganda.
+- Read the article from the BBC about Lord Haw Haw (see Supporting Links in Resources) and their response to his anti-British propaganda.
 The government wanted to use the BBC to counter anti-British propaganda.
 The BBC argued against this.